core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This section covers a list of OSCORE Header Compression examples of Group OSCORE used in group mode (see {{sssec-example-cose-group}}) or in pairwise mode (see {{sssec-example-cose-pairwise}}).

 The examples assume that the COSE_Encrypt0 object is set (which means the CoAP message and cryptographic material is known).
-Note that the examples do not include the full CoAP unprotected message or the full Security Context, but only the input necessary to the compression mechanism, i.e. the COSE_Encrypt0 object.
+Note that the examples do not include the full CoAP unprotected message or the full Security Context, but only the input necessary to the compression mechanism, i.e., the COSE_Encrypt0 object.
 The output is the compressed COSE object as defined in {{compression}} and divided into two parts, since the object is transported in two CoAP fields: OSCORE option and payload.

 The examples assume that the plaintext (see {{Section 5.3 of RFC8613}}) is 6 bytes long, and that the AEAD tag is 8 bytes long, hence resulting in a ciphertext which is 14 bytes long.
 When using the group mode, the COSE_CounterSignature0 byte string as described in {{sec-cose-object}} is assumed to be 64 bytes long.